peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public static PeterO.ExtendedFloat FromString(
         string str);

-Creates a binary float from a string that represents a number.
+Creates a binary float from a text string that represents a number.
 See the four-parameter FromString method.

 The following example converts a number in the form of a string to a `double` , or a 64-bit floating point number.    public static double StringToDouble(String str) {
-    return arbitrary-precision binary float.FromString(str).ToDouble();
+    return ExtendedFloat.FromString(str).ToDouble();
     }

 <b>Parameters:</b>